northbright/Notes/hardware/xiaomi/reboot-mi-tv-to-fix-the-issue-that-screen-mirroring-is-stuck.md

-# Reboot Mi TV to Fix the Issue that Air Mirroring is Stuck
+# Reboot Mi TV to Fix the Issue that Screen Mirroring is Stuck

 ## Problem
-* Air mirror iPhone to Mi TV
+* Mirror screen from iPhone to Mi TV
 * Connected successfully
 * Screen on Mi TV is stuck